 Claudio Soto, PhD, professor of neurology and director of the George and Cynthia W. Mitchell Center for Alzheimer’s Disease and Other Brain Related Illnesses at the University of Texas Medical School in Houston, and his colleagues are the latest to find prions in urine.
 The study appeared in the August 7, 2014 issue of the New England Journal of Medicine.
 Recent studies are confirming the presence of prions in blood.
 The U.S. EPA and other regulatory bodies around the world are ignoring these risks.

 “This is the first time that prions have been detected in human urine,” Dr. Soto told Neurology Today.

 Soto failed to reference urine and blood studies performed earlier by Ruth Gabizon in 2001 and Reichl in 2002, which also detected deadly prions in bodily fluids.

-Wastewater Reclamation Hazards
+Wastewater Reclamation, Biosolids Hazards

-As many hospitals have learned the hard way, deadly prions are unstoppable in the sterile confines of an operating room that has been exposed to someone with prion disease.
+As many hospitals have learned the hard way, deadly prions are unstoppable in the sterile confines of an operating room when exposed to someone with prion disease.
 Prions are totally unaccounted for in the high-volume streams at wastewater treatment plants.
 Prions migrate, mutate and multiply as they move through the environment and up the food chain.
 Prions from humans are the most aggressive and deadly.
 Wastewater treatment plants have been prion incubators and distributors for decades.
 The victims no longer fit under the rug of deceit.

 Sewage treatment plants and their discharges are permanently infected.
 Once a prion reaches the soil, the soil is permanently contaminated and the entire watershed below that point is at risk forever.
 If your food and water is generated in that watershed, you and your family are exposed.
 We can’t afford to further contaminate entire watersheds – increasing the pathway to humans, livestock, and wildlife downstream.